pkimpel/retro-220/software/tools/README.txt

 BAC-DeckGen.cmd
     Windows command-line script to generate card decks for BAC-Assembler from the transcribed *.baca files for the BALGOL compiler.

+BAC-Disassembler.html
+    HTML/Javascript utility to disassemble 220 object code from paper- tape image files (in the format used by the retro-220 emulator) to the assembly notation used by BAC-Assembler.html.

 BAC-XScript-Reformatter.wsf
     Windows VBScript utility to extract source code from the BALGOL